4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 conflict or dispute exists:

-physician has made a written statement that the IW is capable of returning to
+has made a written statement that the IW is capable of returning to the former

-or another employer makes work available within the IW’s physical
+another employer makes work available within the IW’s physical capabilities.

 job offer must be in writing.